Dereck J. Hogan: Bureau of European and Eurasian Affairs

-Hogan has served as Principal Deputy Assistant Secretary in the Bureau of European and Eurasian Affairs since September 2, 2021, succeeding Maureen Cormack, who became Acting Assistant Secretary.
+Hogan had served as Principal Deputy Assistant Secretary in the Bureau of European and Eurasian Affairs from September 2, 2021 to July 10, 2023.

+Executive Secretary

+Hogan has served as Executive Secretary of the United States Department of State since August 7, 2023.
+On January 15, 2025 incoming President Donald Trump asked for Hogan's resignation.

 Personal life

 Hogan and his wife, Anny, have one daughter.
 He speaks Russian, Romanian and Spanish.